-Mitral (MI-tral) valve prolapse (MVP) is a condition in which the heart's mitral valve doesn't work well.
-The flaps of the valve are "floppy" and don't close tightly.
+Mitral valve prolapse (MVP) is a condition in which the heart’s mitral valve doesn’t work well.
+The flaps of the valve are “floppy” and may not close tightly.
 These flaps normally help seal or open the valve.

 Much of the time, MVP doesn’t cause any problems.
 Rarely, blood can leak the wrong way through the floppy valve.
 This can lead to palpitations, shortness of breath, chest pain, and other symptoms.
 (Palpitations are feelings that your heart is skipping a beat, fluttering, or beating too hard or too fast.)

 The mitral valve controls blood flow between the upper and lower chambers of the left side of the heart.
-The upper chamber is called the left atrium (AY-tree-um).
-The lower chamber is called the left ventricle (VEN-trih-kul).
+The upper chamber is called the left atrium.
+The lower chamber is called the left ventricle.

 With each heartbeat, the atria contract and push blood into the ventricles.
 The flaps of the mitral and tricuspid valves open to let blood through.
 Then, the ventricles contract to pump the blood out of the heart.